trueagi-io/Vereya/readme.md

 ## Overview

-Vereya provides api for control of agent in Minecraft.
-Mod is a fork of Malmo project.
+Vereya provides API for controlling AI agents in Minecraft.
+This mod inherits some pieces of the Malmo project, but with various changes and additions.
 Vereya should work with Minecraft 1.19.4

 ## building and installation